SamiNenno/NewsPoll/README.md

     *-->* [see folder CleanCode](CleanCode) Explanation can be found in the same folder or [here](https://github.com/SamiNenno/NewsPoll/blob/56fd9289c56c24ce1abfff076c4628915275760b/CleanCode/WhyIsThisCleanCode.txt)

 **6.** Build Management with any Build System as Ant, Maven, Gradle, etc. (only Travis is perhaps not enough) Do e.g. generate Docs, call tests, etc.\
+    *-->* I chose [Pybuilder](https://pybuilder.io/) as a build management tool.
+The tool is specifically designed for python and allows to integrate libraries such as flake8 and it performs unit test.
+You can find the results of the successful build here.

 **7.** Integrate some nice Unit-Tests in your Code to be integrated into the Build\
     *-->* [see folder Unittest_Scripts](Unittest_Scripts).
 I have written some unit-tests for the Preprocess.py